-At this point you just have to make sure, that "debug.c" is the only file that is included for this target.
-If you open the debug target, you see "Compile Sources (1)".
+At this point you just have to make sure, that "ACSim\console.c", "ACSim\mios.c" and "ACSim\toolbox.c" are the only files that is included for this target.
+If you open the debug target, you see "Compile Sources (3)".
 If there are more files than "debug.c", delete them from this target.